goto40/self-dsl/docs/basics.md

 is not valid (most default scoping mechanisms allow all identifiable objects to be referenced globally).

-Assume the following meta-model snippet, where a "Scenario" is composed of "Configurations" and a "Testcase" references "Scenarios" and "Configurations":
+Assume the following meta model snippet, where a "Scenario" is composed of "Configurations" and a "Testcase" references "Scenarios" and "Configurations":

 ::uml:: format="svg" classes="uml MetaModelExample" alt="Meta Model Example"